BetterGUI-MC/.github/CONTRIBUTING.md

 ## [Addons](https://github.com/BetterGUI-MC/Addon-List)

-Addon is a file that expand the features of the main plugin.
+Addon is a file that expands the features of the main plugin.
 If there is a new feature, it will likely be in an Addon.

 If you have an idea and want to create an addon, make sure to check [AddonParent](https://github.com/BetterGUI-MC/AddonParent) & [ExampleAddon](https://github.com/BetterGUI-MC/ExampleAddon).
 These would help you skip the steps to setup your project by doing the dependency and shading part.